AusDTO/gov-au-content-guide/_entries/2016-05-04-inclusivity-diversity.md

 ### Preferred terms

-- People with disability -- not people with a disability, or disabled or handicapped people.
+- People with disability, not people with a disability, or disabled or handicapped people
 - Intellectually impaired, not intellectually disabled
-- Hearing impaired not deaf
+- Hearing impaired, not deaf
-- Visually impaired not blind
+- Visually impaired, not blind
-- Older people or seniors not pensioners, old-age pensioners or the aged
+- Older people or seniors, not pensioners, old-age pensioners or the aged
-- Young people not youth or juveniles
+- Young people, not youth or juveniles

 ### Diversity